Bug Check 0xA: IRQL_NOT_LESS_OR_EQUAL

 Use the ln (list nearest symbols) command on this address to see the name of the function.

-Bug check 0xA is usually caused by kernel mode device drivers using improper addresses.
+This bug check is usually caused by kernel-mode device drivers that use improper addresses.

 This bug check indicates that an attempt was made to access an invalid address while at a raised interrupt request level (IRQL).
 This is either a bad memory pointer or a pageability problem with the device driver code.

-If parameter 1 is less than 0x1000, then this is likely a NULL pointer dereference.
+If parameter 1 is less than 0x1000, the issue is likely a NULL pointer dereference.

-If !pool reports that parameter 1 is Paged pool (or other types of pageable memory), then the IRQL is too high to access this data.
-Run at a lower IRQL or allocate the data in NonPagedPool.
+If !pool reports that parameter 1 is paged pool (or other types of pageable memory), then the IRQL is too high to access this data.
+Run at a lower IRQL, or allocate the data in the nonpaged pool.

 If parameter 3 indicates that this was an attempt to execute pageable code, then the IRQL is too high to call this function.
 Run at a lower IRQL, or do not mark the code as pageable.